ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-deploy.md

 Refer to [VMware Solution Architectures for {{site.data.keyword.vpc_short}}](https://{DomainName}/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-nsx-t) for naming and architectural considerations.
 {: note}

+## Create uplink profile
+{: #vpc-bm-vmware-nsx-t-managers-transport-nodes-uplink-profile}
+{: step}

+In preparation for the next step, you will need to create a new uplink profile

+1. Create an uplink profile, assigning the TEP vlan id e.g. `400` and assign the active uplink as uplink-1.
+For more information, see [Create an Uplink Profile](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-50FDFDFB-F660-4269-9503-39AE2BBA95B4.html){: external}

 ## Add host transport nodes
 {: #vpc-bm-vmware-nsx-t-managers-transport-nodes-hosts}
 {: step}